Farm Share Program

 Leer en español

 Please note the FAQs below to learn more about the program and find a CSA that appeals to you!
 Click here for a list of participating farms.
+If transportation is a barrier to you participating, please contact us and we will work to find a solution.

 Are you an organizer of a mutual aid project that supports food security and farm viability?
 If you have a funding need, we welcome you to request support by contacting [email protected].